kkub11/microtonal2/NOTES.md

 ## Algorithm: Interval Cost Function

-Jim's exact method, from his email and blog posts:
+Jim's exact method, from his emails and blog posts:

 **Step 1: Enumerate candidate just intervals**
-For each prime p in the prime set, up to a maximum value `maxPQ` for p and q, enumerate all ratios p:q that are within a reasonable cents range (say ±50 cents) of the EDO interval being scored.
+For each combination of primes from the selected prime set, enumerate all ratios p:q where p and q are within `maxPQ`.
+Find all ratios whose cents value is within ±50 cents of the EDO interval being scored.
 Include ratios in both ascending and descending form.

 **Step 2: For each just interval p:q, compute Tenney harmonic distance**